Am I an anomaly for liking super chewy cookies and super crispy biscotti? I'm really not sure if that's typical or not...

 Well, whatever the reason, I love crunchy biscotti, and often I end up baking biscotti for twice the amount of time a recipe calls for in order to achieve that crunchiness.
 What I love about this recipe is that it's easy to get the crunch factor without having to keep your oven on for hours.
-Of course, the biscotti are seriously tasty (why else would I be raving about the recipe?!) and loaded with cinnamon chips.
-If you can't find cinnamon chips, you can use any other kind of chips, but if you can get your hands on the cinnamon ones, I definitely recommend using them.
+And of course, the biscotti are seriously tasty, and loaded with cinnamon chips.
+Bonus points if you use homemade cinnamon chips!

 By the way, if for no other reason, you should make these biscotti just for the amazing aroma they create as they're baking.
 I kid you not, it's incredible.

 adapted from Chef Michael Smith

 (makes 10 biscotti, 5 ½" long x 1 ¼" wide x 1 ¼" deep)